Too Long; Didn’t Read: Watch this funny video about cults and then think about how much of what they said applies to normal church services.

 5. Trance stimulation

-When you enter your big, fancy church on Sunday morning one of the first things that’s going to happen is you’re going to sing hymns with the congregation.
+When you enter your ornate church on Sunday morning, one of the first things that’s going to happen is you’re going to sing hymns with the congregation.
 The majestic music, combined with the majestic building and the thrill of performing an action in unison with other members of the in-crowd will work you into a trance state that will make you susceptible to hypnosis.
 If you’re singing about being willfully obedient then you’re just hypnotizing yourself, and you’re hypnotizing the people standing around you listening to you sing about the virtue of willful obedience, servitude, sacrifice and faith.
 Even if that’s not the intent, that’s the outcome.
 Even if you don’t know it’s happening, it’s happening.
 Even if everyone was forewarned and knew it was happening it would still work on some of the participants.

 6. Repetitive drills (and consequences for nonconformity)